terrymandin/QuickReference/Azure/AzureBackup.md

 # Azure Backup

+## Q & A

+- When to use a bare metal or system state backup?

-## Questions
+## Customer Questions

-1. Will your recovery services vault be available from the public internet or only on the private network?
+- Will your recovery services vault be available from the public internet or only on the private network?

 ## Scenarios